Car Dealer Fees Explained: A Guide to Avoid Surprise

 The destination charge is one of the most misunderstood line items on a new-car quote.
 It is not a dealer fee in the traditional sense.

 Also called freight or delivery, the destination charge is set by the manufacturer and covers transportation from the factory to the dealership.
-Because it is manufacturer-set, It is typically consistent for the same model and should show uniformly on new-car quotes.
+Because it is manufacturer-set, it is typically consistent for the same model and should show uniformly on new-car quotes.

 This distinction matters because buyers often group every charge on a quote under the label of dealer fees, even though some of those charges come from the manufacturer or the government.